 Hell, as the movie starts, it's heavily implied that Amity Park is the only place he hasn't taken over.
 Managing that is merely his Establishing Character Moment.

 Accidentally subverted by Cartman himself in South Park.
 A successful and healthy man appears, claiming to be the future Cartman, and tells his younger self that he's just started on the path to wealth, success, and happiness as long as he becomes nicer, goes on a diet, works hard, and stays away from drugs.
-However, because the episode focused on parents trying to scare their kids with actors posing as Future Loser versions of themselves, Cartman doesn't believe a word of it and says he'll start acting even worse just to spite him.
-The instant Cartman walks away, the future Cartman transforms into a poor, fat slob.
+However, because the episode focused on parents trying to scare their kids with actors posing as Future Loser versions of themselves, Cartman doesn't believe a word of it and says he'll start acting even worse and do drugs just to spite him.
+The instant Cartman walks away, the future Cartman transforms into a poor, fat slovenly mechanic.

 In Rocket Power, Reggie flashed ahead about ten years and was a publishing mogul living on top of a skyscraper- at about 22.